simjanos-dev/LinguaCafe/README.md

 LinguaCafe uses RAM based on how many and which languages do you use.
 If you use every language, the RAM usage can be over 2GB.

 ## Installation

+The installation process may seem a bit strange to some people.
+It is just a simple docker compose file, except that the git pull command pulls some empty folder structure, and some default files.
+You might understand it better, if you take a look at the `deploy` branch.

 Step 1: Install docker desktop and git.